yhzhang0128/egos-2000/README.md

-# A minimal operating system on a real RISC-V board
+# EGOS for RISC-V: A minimal operating system on a real board

 ![This is an image](https://dolobyte.net/print/egos-riscv.jpg)